awslabs/lambda-streams-to-firehose/README.md

 # Pre-requisites

 In order to effectively use this function, you should already have configured a Kinesis Stream, as well as a Kinesis Firehose Delivery Stream, and ensured that producer applications can write to the Stream, and that the Firehose Delivery Stream is able to deliver data to S3 or Redshift.
 This function makes no changes to Streams or Firehose configurations.
-You must also have the AWS Command Line Interface (https://aws.amazon.com/cli) installed to take advantage of the Stream Tagging utility supplied
+You must also have the AWS Command Line Interface (https://aws.amazon.com/cli) installed to take advantage of the Stream Tagging utility supplied.

 # Deploying